-- 4.2.8.90 Unrestricted component of net position is a default category.
-If the asset does not meet criteria for Net Investment in Capital Assets, and Restricted component of net position, it should be reported as unrestricted.
-Designations should not be reported on the face of the statement, but the details can be disclosed in the notes to the financial statements. - 4.2.8.100 It is possible that unrestricted component of net position may be a negative number (e.g., significant balances of noncurrent operating liabilities such as compensated absences, net pension obligation, or pension related debt exist, etc.). - 4.2.8.110 The government may use the following worksheet to convert the governmental fund balances to net position.
-It would be easier to use it after the fund financial statements are completed.

-In columns one and two list the funds and their balances.
-This information will come from the fund financial statements.
-In third column list the major categories of restrictions.
-Allocate the fund balances to appropriate restriction category (make sure that the amounts posted here meet the government-wide financial statements' definition of restricted assets).
-All amounts that are not restricted should be posted in the fourth column.
-The information for the fifth column should come from the government's capital assets and long-term debt records and can be calculated as described in 4.2.8.31.
+- 4.2.8.90 The unrestricted component of net position is the net amount of the assets, deferred outflows of resources, liabilities, and deferred inflows of resources that are not included in the determination of net investment in capital assets or the restricted components of net position.
+Designations should not be reported on the face of the statement, but the details can be disclosed in the notes to the financial statements. - 4.2.8.100 It is possible that the unrestricted component of net position may be a negative number (e.g., significant balances of noncurrent operating liabilities such as compensated absences, net pension liabilities, non-capital related debt, etc.). - 4.2.8.110 The government may use the following worksheet to convert the governmental fund balances to net position.
+The worksheet is easier to use after the fund financial statements are completed. - Columns one and two list the funds and their balances.
+This information will come from the fund financial statements. - Column three lists the major categories of restrictions.
+Allocate the fund balances to appropriate restriction category (make sure that the amounts posted here meet the government-wide financial statements' definition of restricted assets). - Column four includes all amounts that are not restricted. - Column five contains the information from the government's capital assets and long-term debt records and can be calculated as described in 4.2.8.31.